weicheng-huang-mechanics/mag_beam_sim/README.md

-# A fast computational software for nonlinnear dynamics of magnetoelastic flexible structures
+# A computational software for the nonlinear dynamics of magnetoelastic beams

 To run this code, you should have a Linux Ubuntu system